a-sumo/sc-map/research-notes.md

 # Research notes

-The Sutta Pittaka tree is an array of dictionaries stored in JSON format.
+We begin with the [Sutta Pittaka tree](https://observablehq.com/embed/ed215448fbc203b6).
+It is an array of dictionaries stored in JSON format with the following structure:

-This JSON file has been borrowed from Bikkhu Cittadhammo's excellent [DhammaCharts on the Sutta Pittaka](https://observablehq.com/embed/ed215448fbc203b6).

-It has the following structure:
 ```
 [
 	{